viridIT/vSMTP/README.md

 ## Why vSMTP is your future SMTP server ?

+Because it is secured, faster and greener.

-- Developed in Rust, implying high performance and stability
+- It is developed in Rust, implying high performance and stability
-- Modular and highly customizable
+- It is Modular and highly customizable
 - It has a a complete filtering system
-- Actively maintained and developed
+- It is actively maintained and developed

-Because it is secured, faster and greener.

 ## Documentation